 Milk the Cow St Kilda, Melbourne's favourite licenced fromagerie, has spread its delicious wings and opened a second venue in Calrton.
 There's nothing much that can beat some good cheese and wine and these guys do that and so much more – cheese fondue, cheese boards, and cheese flights with matched wines, beers, sake and spirits.

-Once inside the stylish, temperature-controlled cheese cellar – which was originally a maceration room – it’s hard to think about anything other than cheese.
+Once inside the stylish, temperature-controlled cheese cellar – which is a maturation room – it’s hard to think about anything other than cheese.
 While Comté is a staff favourite the larder’s curated foreign and domestic range works for many tastes.
 Their creamy sheep’s milk Ossau-Iraty is a knockout.
 The lunchtime chicken schnitzel is served with a nice sprinkle of grated truffle Pecorino; the more cheese-centric breakfast Croque Madame makes good use of the larder’s Gruyère and Parmesan.

 With around 25 varieties of cheese to choose from, the Shifty Chèvre fares well with its eat-in or take-away selection, handsomely displayed in a temperature-controlled glass-top counter.
 As you may have guessed the chèvre selection takes centre stage here.
 The Délice des Deux-Sèvres is well-aged and very creamy for a goat’s milk cheese, and is perfect for melting on toast.
 On the meals side, the lunchtime Swiss cheese reuben is served with an Australian Blue cheese salad; for dinner, the very popular fondue is a symphony of cheesy dipping bliss, with Emmental, Abondance and Maasdam.